HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/spaces/README.md

 this implementation has two counters, and unsynced usage of this instance from multiple threads leads to highly likely stable state when both counters become equal.
 In this state `Random` instance generates only zeros.

+Web socket messages are processed in [multithreaded manner](https://github.com/HITB-CyberWeek/hitbsecconf-ctf-2023/blob/a039d2104339867be7902a7b4962c4fc37db3780/services/spaces/src/WsHandler.cs#L53):

+    :::cs
+    _ = Task.Run(async () =>
+    {
+        var cmd = JsonSerializer.Deserialize<Command>(/* ... */);
+        await conn.ExecuteCommandAsync(cmd, cancel);
+    }, cancel);

-Web socket messages are processed in [multithreaded manner](https://github.com/HITB-CyberWeek/hitbsecconf-ctf-2023/blob/a039d2104339867be7902a7b4962c4fc37db3780/services/spaces/src/WsHandler.cs#L53), so if the attacker send many commands on generating random profile without awaiting response message from server, it is highly likely that `Random` instance will be broken.
+So if the attacker send many commands on generating random profile without awaiting response message from server, it is highly likely that `Random` instance will be broken.

 Space ID is a Base58-encoded Int64 random number.
 Broken `Random` instance generates only zeroes, and zero encoded as Base58 by **spaces** implementation of Base58 becomes an [empty string](https://github.com/HITB-CyberWeek/hitbsecconf-ctf-2023/blob/350cfea92f90658623a1533504a0a160be61e0ff/services/spaces/src/Base58.cs#L17).